 I have written this post a hundred times in my mind over the course of the last year and two months.
-You’d think I would be so excited to share the news that it would have written itself, but apparently you’d be wrong.
-It has taken me a while to accept the fact that success doesn’t have to look like I wanted it to look.
+I should have been so excited to share the news that I’d be shouting it from the rooftop!
+However, it has taken me a while to accept the fact that success doesn’t have to look the way I wanted it to look.

 The determining factor in making this choice was that I was reading again in Susan Barry’s book Fixing my Gaze and came across the spot where she talked about how it’s possible to gain stereopsis when the eyes are properly aligned.
-(I haven’t been able to find the exact quote, an issue which I have used as an excuse to not write this blog post.)
-She had eye surgery as a child and had enjoyed good cosmetic results, (i.e. her eyes were aligned prior to vision therapy.)
-Reading that statement hit me with such force!
+Somehow I missed that detail when I first read the book.
+She recounted how she had eye surgery as a child and had enjoyed good cosmetic results, (i.e. her eyes were aligned prior to vision therapy.)
+That statement hit me with such force!
 I said to myself “that’s what I’m missing!
 I can’t make my eyes align, so my brain can’t do what I’ve been trying to teach it!”
 I had been hoping that when my brain knew, my eyes would cooperate, but that wasn’t happening.

-Surgery had been recommended prior to this point, so it may be a mystery why I was so resistant to surgery.
-Basically, I just don’t go to any doctors, so the only doctor I had seen in years was my vision therapy optometrist, Dr. Davies.
+Surgery had been recommended prior to this point, so it may be a mystery why I was so resistant to it.
+The reason is that basically I don’t go to any doctors, so the only doctor I had seen in many years was my vision therapy optometrist, Dr. Davies.
 If you’re wondering how I managed that, its because I gave birth to my last four babies at home with a midwife and any time someone gets sick I pull out the homeopathic remedies.
 I have a chiropractor and body work specialist for the aches and pains and seldom get any kind of sickness.
-Even though my brother had eye muscle surgery as an infant and young child, with good results, I didn’t want to go under the knife.
+Even though my brother had three eye muscle surgeries as an infant and young child, with good results, I didn’t want to go under the knife.
 We tend to hear all the horror stories about surgery instead of all the successes!

+My mom drove me to the hospital and waited during the procedure.
 The staff at the hospital were amazing and encouraging, telling me how great my doctor was.
-My mom drove me there and waited during the procedure.
 It went extremely well and I was soon on my way home to recuperate.
-After two doses of pain killers I decided to go with my homeopathic remedy, Arnica.
+After two doses of pain killers I decided to take only my homeopathic remedy, Arnica.
 I finished the antibiotic recommended, but otherwise just took Arnica.
 I had the surgery on Thursday, March 23, 2017 and was back to work by Monday, March 27.
 I took it easy physically for a couple of days, but basically continued my normal routine.
 My eyes were pretty red initially, but when I went back for my one week checkup, Dr. Petersen was amazed at how quickly I was recovering.

-I attribute my quick recovery to my choices regarding medication and my healthy lifestyle, but also feel very blessed that the process was so easy.
+I attribute my quick recovery to my choices regarding medication and my healthy lifestyle, but also feel very blessed that the process was physically so easy.
 Emotionally, though, I was still grieving the fact that I had to resort to surgery.
 My eyes feel different than they did before the surgery.
 It’s difficult to explain, but it feels like it did when I wore the prism.
 I can feel that they work differently.
 Sometimes I forget about it and everything seems normal.
 Then I wonder whether I am fusing correctly and the feeling returns.
 I know there are times when I revert to my old way of seeing.

-A few days after the surgery I returned to vision therapy and had a weekly session for several more months.
+A few days after the surgery I resumed vision therapy and had a weekly session for several more months.
 I had a little bit of double vision initially, but nothing like what I had experienced prior to the surgery.
 (Concern over double vision was the reason we had not used prisms in my therapy up to that point.)
 At the conclusion of my therapy, Dr. Davies said my vision is comparable to Sue Barry’s, the author of Fixing my Gaze, who had inspired me.
 I am so very grateful!
 I can now see in 3D and the world looks different!

 Feel free to comment below.
 I plan to post additional updates regularly from now on.